TusharSidhu/Shopkart/README.md

-# 🛒 Shopkart — Digital Marketplace Simulation
+# 🛒 Shopkart — Your Digital Marketplace

 ## 📌 Overview